 Another thing to note about

 time.sleep() is the fact that you can't stop it.
 Once it starts, you can't externally cancel it without terminating the entire program or if you cause the

 sleep() method itself to throw an exception, which would halt it.

 Asynchronous and Reactive Programming

-Asynchronous Programming revolves around parallel execution - where a task can be executed and finish independent of the main flow.
+Asynchronous Programming revolves around parallel execution - where a task can be executed and finished independent of the main flow.